xen-oli-th/casually-competitive-script/README.md

 to hide only primary weapon viewmodels, a bind to vote for the next map when it's bugged and quick shortcuts for common engie and spy things.

+https://ko-fi.com/squidfysh (not required at all, but much appreciated).

 ## Installation
 To install the scripts, paste each file into the TF2 cfg folder in your Steam installation folder:
 %steam install folder%\steamapps\common\Team Fortress 2\tf\cfg